 Wilkie Collins’ haunting mystery of false identity and female instability reflected one of the lunacy panics of the age.
 Sarah Wise looks at three events that inspired The Woman in White.

-Richard Cavendish remembers the event that signalled the beginning of the end of the Western Roman empire
+Richard Cavendish remembers the attack, on August 24th 410, that signalled the beginning of the end of the Western Roman empire